NunoDuarte/GazeDialogue/README.md

 - look_down is automatic
 - grasp_it is when for the first time the iCub looks at the brick (red ball)
 - giving action is automatic (deterministic controller with a pre-defined gaze behaviour)

+Run on the real robot - without right arm (optional).
+Firstly, start iCubStartup from the yarpmotorgui in the real iCub and run the following packages:
+- yarprobotinterface --from yarprobotinterface_noSkinNoRight.ini
+- iKinCartesianSolver -part left_arm
+- iKinGazeCtrl
+- wholeBodyDynamics     icubbrain1   --headV2 --autocorrect --no_right_arm
+- gravityCompensator    icubbrain2   --headV2 --no_right_arm
+- fingersTuner          icub-laptop
+- imuFilter             pc104

+## Instructions for a dual-computer system
+In case you have the detection App and/or the connectivity App in a different computer do not forget to point YARP to where iCub is running:
+- yarp namespace /icub (in case /icub is the name of the yarp network)
+- yarp detect (to check you are connected)
+- gedit /home/user/.config/yarp/_icub.conf
+- 'ip of computer you wish to connect' 10000 yarp

 ## Extras
 Read camera output